 A Samburu safari in puts you in touch with the arid, wild north of Kenya.
-Take a game drive in this elemental wilderness and come face to face with the rare Samburu Special Five: beisa oryx, reticulated giraffe, Grevy’s zebra, gerenuk antelope and Somali ostrich.
+Take a game drive in this elemental wilderness on one of Kenya’s best safari experiences and come face to face with the rare Samburu Special Five: beisa oryx, reticulated giraffe, Grevy’s zebra, gerenuk antelope and Somali ostrich.

 We’d come to the arid home of the Samburu people.
 This part of northern Kenya is stark and soulful, a vision of ancient, untrammelled Africa.

 Our first game drive in this magnificent landscape was breathtaking and set the tone for the rest of our Samburu safari.
 We woke in Moroccan-style accommodation and stepped out onto the verandah.
 The stunning view took in the Laikipia Plateau and jagged peak of Mount Kenya, rising out of the mist.

 We set off soon after dawn, driving into a land bathed in salmon light.
 Wide, arid vistas opened up before us.
 Our vehicle was a comfortable Land Rover, customized to give us maximum visibility of the landscape and its creatures.